serrif/website/main/home.md

 {: .usa-font-lead }

 #### July 15th, 2018
-Krebs for America launches their official site, promoting the treasurer-candidate Brian Krebs; and spreading information of the school, along with a historical archive of the project.
+Krebs for America launches their official site, promoting the treasurer-candidate Brian Krebs; the homepage is built for spreading information pertinent to the school, along with a historical archive of the project.